Section 193.130(d) of the Nevada Revised Statutes reads:

 Depending on the case, a defense attorney may be able to plea bargain a category D charge down to a reduced offense or get it dropped completely.
-If the prosecutor refuses to settle, the defendant may pursue a jury trial.
+If the prosecutor refuses to settle, you may pursue a jury trial.

-Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about category D felonies in Nevada, including definitions, punishments, and record seal time frames.
-Click on a topic to go to that section.
+Below our Las Vegas criminal defense attorneys answer frequently asked questions about category D felonies in Nevada, including

 - 1. What are Category D felonies in Nevada?